mtgatracker/mtgatracker/privacy.md

 ### Personal Information

 "Personal Information" includes data that de-facto represents an individual.
-We consider things like email addresses to be "Personal Information."
+We consider things like email addresses, full names, phone numbers, and addresses to be "Personal Information."
+We do not collect any personal information.

 ### Secure Information

 "Secure Information" includes secret and private data such as passwords.
+We do not collect any secure information.

 ### Platform Information